ATCC ATCC Logo 0

 Yaeger's Anticoagulant

-2. Monitor the infection at 2-3 day intervals by examination of blood films stained with 5% Giemsa solution.
+2. Monitor the infection daily or at 2-day intervals by examination of blood films stained with 5% Giemsa solution.

-4. When the level of parasitemia is 2-5% the strain should be passaged.
+4. When the level of parasitemia is ≥ 10% the strain should be passaged.
 Normally this would occur 1-3 weeks post-inoculation, but the rate of infection may vary considerably.
 (Note that the level of parasitemia before the host will succumb will vary with the strain used.
-Monitoring on a daily basis will alert the experimenter as to when the strain should be passaged.)
+Monitoring parasitemia as described above will alert the experimenter as to when the strain should be passaged.)

-5. To passage the strain, remove blood from the infected hamster using cardiac puncture using a syringe and suitable anticoagulant:
+5. To passage the strain, collect blood from the infected hamster using cardiac puncture or other facility approved method using a syringe and suitable anticoagulant.

 Reagents for cryopreservation